tempestphp/tempest-docs/src/Web/Documentation/content/main/2-tempest-in-depth/03-storage.md

 ### Multiple storages

-If you need to work with multiple storage locations, you create multiple storage configurations using tags.
-This tag may then be used to resolve the {b`Tempest\Storage\Storage`} interface, which will use the corresponding configuration.
+If you need to work with multiple storage locations, you may create multiple storage configurations using tags.
+These tags may then be used to resolve the {b`Tempest\Storage\Storage`} interface, which will use the corresponding configuration.

 It's a good practice to use an enum for the tag: